Don't let Israel attack Rafah, Irish foreign minister warns EU

 - Oops!Something went wrong.Please try again later.

-The European Union "must do everything possible" to pressure the Israeli government into not attacking Rafah, Irish Foreign Minister Micheál Martin said on Monday in Brussels.
+The European Union "must do everything possible" to pressure the Israeli government into not attacking Rafah in the southern Gaza Strip, Irish Foreign Minister Micheál Martin said on Monday in Brussels.

 Martin said the "level of inhumanity that's now happening within Gaza" has shocked the world, referencing Israel's ground and air offensive to defeat Hamas in response to the October 7 terrorist attack.